no-0-name/blog-site-django/README.md

 ## Features

 - User registration and authentication
-- Create accounts, comments and posts
+- Create accounts and comments
+- Create, edit, delete articles
 - User-friendly and responsive interface
 - Easy to navigate and interact with
 - Database powered by Postgresql